srivatbalaji/canvas-mcp-server/README.md

-This is the MCP server I built to be used with BruinLearn (Canvas).
+This is the MCP server I built to be used with BruinLearn (UCLA's Canvas).
 Feel free to run with any client and modify code to work with your school's Canvas instructure!

 ## Setup